hotaydev/enygmah/CONTRIBUTING.md

 For contributors who want to help with coding, we have a list of [good first issues](https://github.com/hotaydev/enygmah/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) to help you get started.
 These are issues that are beginner-friendly and do not require advanced knowledge of the codebase.
 We encourage new contributors to start with these issues and gradually work their way up to more challenging tasks.

+We use [Dev Containers technology](https://containers.dev/) to run the project easily.
+If you're on Linux or macOS, you can run the project with or without Dev Containers, but if you're on Windows, please use this tool to have a smooth config experience.

 ## Got a Question or a Problem?

 Please do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.